mrfritzg/fritzapiproject/README.md

 - `Add a carousel`
 - `Add a random back ground for each page`
 - `Add Filter Search bar for HomePage`
-- `Add Filter Button for each comic book universe, Hero and Villians, to help with searching`
+- `Add Filter Button for each comic book universe, Hero and Villains, to help with searching`
 - `Upgrade the use of Local Storage to Redux/Context`